scipy/scipy/doc/source/tutorial/general.rst

 important features.
 It assumes that the user has already installed the SciPy package.
 Some general Python facility is also assumed, such as could be acquired by working through the Python distribution's Tutorial.
-For further introductory help the user is directed to the Numpy documentation.
+For further introductory help the user is directed to the NumPy documentation.

 For brevity and convenience, we will often assume that the main packages (numpy, scipy, and matplotlib) have been imported as::